Johann Andreas Stein: The Stein piano dynasty

 Stein was the founder of an important piano-making dynasty.
-His daughter Nannette (Augsburg, 1769 - Vienna 1833) appears to have taken on the leadership of her father's firm in about 1790 when her father had become too ill to continue.
+His daughter Nannette (Augsburg, 1769 - Vienna 1833) took on the leadership of her father's firm in about 1790 when her father had become too ill to continue.
 In 1794, Nannette, together with her husband Andreas Streicher (1761–1833), who she married in the same year, and her brother Matthäus Stein (1776–1842), moved her family’s piano-making firm from Augsburg, where it was founded by her father, to Vienna, and continued the family business under her husband's name, Streicher.

-In the Autumn of 1802 the siblings, who inscribed their instruments with the name Frère et Sœur Stein in Wien, separated; Nannette then inscribed her instruments Nannette Streicher née Stein in Wien.
+In the Autumn of 1802 the siblings, who inscribed their instruments with the name Frère et Sœur Stein in Wien, separated.
+Nannette then inscribed her instruments Nannette Streicher née Stein in Wien.
 Some innovations were made in about 1805 but by 1807 she had developed her father’s small five-octave piano, shaped like a harpsichord, into an impressive grand piano of six-and-a-half octaves.
 Some more improvements were made by 1811, but after that date her design was maintained largely unchanged until Johann Baptist Streicher (1796–1871), her son, became joint owner of the firm with his mother in 1823.

 The firm continued after Nannette’s death under her son and after his death in 1871, under his son Emil.
 Emil’s son, the composer Theodor Streicher, owned the Hammerflügel of 1808 by Nannette Streicher in the collection of the Germanisches Nationalmuseum (inv. no. MIR 1117).
 In 1896 the firm ceased production, just over one hundred years after the move to Vienna.

 Meanwhile, after the separation of the siblings, Nannette's brother, known as André Stein, also continued to build pianos.
 In 1796 André married Maria Theresia Dischler (1769–1855), an event marked by a letter from Beethoven including his congratulations.
 The letter mentions a piano by Nannette Streicher that he had on loan for an Accademie.
 The letter suggests that the sound of the instrument was too weak for Beethoven's needs.
 André Stein obtained his citizenship of Vienna and became a master piano maker there in 1803.
-Despite Andreas Streicher’s adverse comments (mostly of a personal nature to do with André Stein’s reputedly difficult character), André Stein made fine instruments and developed an individual style thought by some to exceed that of his sister Nannette; he flourished in the 1820s.
-In 1828 Friedrich Wieck (1785–1873) acquired a Hammerflügel by André Stein for his daughter Clara (1819–1896); she later married Robert Schumann; her instrument by Stein is preserved today in the Robert Schumann House in Zwickau, and is pictured on the German DM 100 banknote issued in 1989.
+Despite Andreas Streicher’s adverse comments (mostly of a personal nature to do with André Stein’s reputedly difficult character), André Stein made fine instruments and developed an individual style thought by some to exceed that of his sister Nannette.
+He flourished in the 1820s.

+In 1828 Friedrich Wieck (1785–1873) acquired a Hammerflügel by André Stein for his daughter Clara (1819–1896).
+She later married Robert Schumann, and her instrument by Stein is preserved today in the Robert Schumann House in Zwickau, and pictured on the German DM 100 banknote issued in 1989.

 From Beethoven’s conversation books it is clear that André Stein was well known to Beethoven and helped him not only by tuning and maintaining instruments but also by making a large horn to amplify the sound of the piano.
 Matthäus Andreas died in May 1842 in the Mondscheinhaus, the building bought by his only son Carl Andreas Stein (1797–1863) from the renowned piano maker Conrad Graf (1782–1851) in 1841.

 Carl Andreas continued in his father’s footsteps as a piano maker but also made a name as a composer and as a pianist.
-Numerous instruments by André Stein survive; these include more than twenty Hammerflügel dating from about 1803 to at least 1838, at least 26 square pianos, probably all after 1815, and two upright Hammerflügel.
+Numerous instruments by André Stein survive, including more than twenty Hammerflügel dating from about 1803 to at least 1838, at least 26 square pianos, probably all after 1815, and two upright Hammerflügel.
 Most of these pianos are in public collections.